This is the story of Yamaha’s acoustic guitar history. Yamaha didn’t start out making guitars, but they do it very well now.

 Related: Yamaha Acoustic Guitar Reviews

-The Secret to their Success?
+The Secret to Yamaha’s Success

 The introduction of Yamaha guitars in the US proved to be beneficial for stores, customers, and the company alike.
 This is because in addition to the company’s reputation for innovative and high-quality guitars, Yamaha acoustic guitars are well known for being relatively affordable in comparison to other guitar producing companies.

 Upon their debut in the American markets, Yamaha guitars were sold from approximately $50 to $110 (this would be approximately $350 to $850 in todays dollars).
+See a Chronological Timeline of Yamaha Guitars on their website.

 A New Era in the Yamaha Acoustic Guitar History